engroliver/Oliver-Assignment-3-Vue-recipesAPI/README.md

 ### Limitations & Bugs
 1. I tried to pud upload-care features to have some picture data in mongodb unfortunetly errors show.

-2. I tried to put 3 type of filter by searchbar,checkbos and dropdown but unfortunetly only searchbar works.
+2. I tried to put 3 type of filter by searchbar,checkbox and dropdown but unfortunetly only searchbar works.

 3. tried to put form validation in addrecipe,login and signup before submitting form but failed to correct errors.